ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 * We try to move chain time ahead to the earliest staker set change event.
 Unlike Apricot, here we issue a Standard block with no transactions whose timestamp is the proposed chain time.
 A Standard block does not require any voting, and will be either accepted or rejected.
 Hence this solution is marginally faster.
 * We try to build a Proposal block with one mempool proposal transaction, if any.
 No changes to chain time are proposed here.

 [^1]: Proposal transactions whose start time is too close to local time are dropped first and won't be included in any block.
-TODO: I am not sure why is this, but it's coherent with P-chain API dropping any AddValidator/Delegator/SubnetValidator request whose start time is too close.
 [^2]: Of course advance time transactions are proposal transactions and they do change chain time.
 But advance time transactions are generated just in time and never stored in a mempool.
 Here I refer to mempool proposal transactions which are AddValidator, AddDelegator and AddSubnetValidator.
 Reward delegator transaction is a proposal transaction which does not change chain time but which is never in mempool (it's generated just in time).